Anchoring for idiots

 Anchors actually cause stress, heightened levels of anxiety and in some cases, physical pain.
 Let me explain.

 When you are cruising in the Med it is essential to use the anchor.
 There are very few places to come alongside and even fewer places if you are on a tight budget and can’t afford marinas.
 There are three mooring situations that we have had to use the anchor in so far.
-The first, which we presumed would be the easiest, is anchoring out.
+We give you the low down from living at anchor for the last six months in the hope that you won’t make the same mistakes we have!
+We’ve included what should happen in theory, and what will probably happen in reality.
+Just so you don’t have any illusions of an easy life!

 Anchoring Out (In Theory)

-We were right, anchoring out is the easiest, especially without a windlass.
+In our opinion anchoring out is the easiest, especially without a windlass.
 First, you need to scope out the anchorage.
 You want somewhere as protected as possible from any predicted wind, and you want any wind that comes to be blowing you offshore.
 So none of this ‘Oh wow, that looks pretty, let’s just drop the hook there’.
-You have to plan somewhere to go before you even set off, and then plan a few more just in case.
+You have to plan somewhere to go before you even set off, and then plan a few more safe harbours just in case the wind changes, or the anchorage is full when you arrive.

 Once you arrive you need to check depths.
 Too deep and you won’t have enough anchor chain and too shallow and you’ll hit the bottom (obviously).
 There needs to be enough room between you and the other boats around you so they you don’t lay your anchor over theirs or swing into them.
 You preferably want to be anchored near a boat similar to yours, so you swing in the same way.
 The seabed is also important.
 Sand is ideal, weed not so much and rocks even less appealing.
 Once you’ve done a reccy you can get ready to drop.